top of page

 Step 1: Identify the Skills You Want to Train

 Start by mapping out what competencies are best suited for immersive learning.
-Think: high-risk, complex, or repetitive tasks.
+Focus on high-risk, complex, or repetitive tasks.

 Step 2: Choose the Right Hardware and Software